 Building Valuable Networks

-From the beginning of our partnership with UpWest Labs, two important networks were being developed.
+From the beginning of our partnership with UpWest, two important networks were being developed.
 First, with all the mentors, customers, and investors with whom we have maintained close relationships.
 The second network is no less important; the portfolio community.
 This network continues to grow over time as each new portfolio company goes through the same process and similar growth experiences.
-Being part of the UpWest Labs community, and having that crucial support ecosystem, is like having siblings versus being an only child.
+Being part of the UpWest community, and having that crucial support ecosystem, is like having siblings versus being an only child.

 Oz Alon (CEO), Naama Alon (CPO), Shadiah Sigala (Head of Customer Experience), Dror Shimoni (CTO)